Avngarde/LinkPlayer/README.md

 # LinkPlayer
-A cross-platform application that will play music from youtube and soundcloud links.
+Electron.JS application that will let us listen, and create playlists from Youtube, Spotify and SoundCloud urls.